umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 A further convention is that if an action on the controller has a name that matches the template name, this action will be executed instead of the default 'Index' action.

-### Example hijacking route requests to a 'product' for an alternative 'AMP' template
+### Example: Hijacking route requests to a 'product' for an alternative 'AMP' template

 In this example, the Product Page Document Type has two templates 'ProductPage' and 'ProductAmpPage', we can hijack and handle the requests to the two templates differently.